lgonzalezrouco/pti/REST_API/README.md

 ## Introduction

 *NOTE: This lab replaces a previous version which relied on using Go instead of Node.js.
-If, for some reason, you prefer to develop your web API with Go instead of Node.js, you can do.
-The documentation is [here](./goREST/README.md)*
+If, for some reason, you prefer to develop your web API with Go instead of Node.js, you are allowed to do it.
+The documentation is [here](./goREST/README.md).*

 A web service is a generic term for a software function that is accessible through HTTP.
 Traditional web services usually relied in support protocols for data exchange (e.g. SOAP) and service definition (WSDL).
 However, nowadays the paradigm has evolved to a simplified form, usually called web APIs.
 Web APIs normally rely only in plain HTTP (plus JSON for serializing the messages).
 Their design is usually influenced by the [REST architectural style](https://en.wikipedia.org/wiki/Representational_state_transfer), though the most part of existing web APIs do not really comply with REST principles.
 Nowadays, the most part of client-server systems (e.g. web applications and mobile apps) design their back end as a combination of web APIs.